-Martha Creek Provincial Park sits on the western shore of Lake Revelstoke, about 20 minutes north of town on Highway 23.
+Martha Creek Provincial Park is a great option if you want to spend some time near Revelstoke.
+It sits on the western shore of Lake Revelstoke, about 20 minutes north of town on Highway 23.
 It's not a place that comes up much in MTB conversations — but it should, at least for families.
-Book early and you can nab one of the sites along the lake.
 With lakeside camping and bike trails built right into the campground, you don't have to choose between a swim and a ride.
 You get both.
+Book early and you can nab one of the sites along the lake.

 The Campground

-Some sites at Martha Creek back right onto the lake.
-We had one of these, which meant the kids had their own little beach twenty steps from the campsite.
+The sites at Martha Creek are spacious and private.
+Some back right onto the lake.
+We had a lakefront site, which meant the kids had their own little beach twenty steps from the campsite.
 They were in the water before we'd finished setting up.

 The sandy day-use area is wide and shallow at the edges — great for younger kids.
 Calm enough for paddleboarding, which we did.
 When the kids tired of that, the playground kept them busy.
 The campground is well set up in general: hot showers, and rangers who'll deliver wood to your site.